percyfal/bioodo/docs/usage.rst

 -----------------------

-New backends are added to odo by applying a decorator `resource.register` to a function that parses output.
+New backends are added to odo by applying a decorator :py:func:`resource.register` to a function that parses output.
 The decorator takes as a mandatory argument a regular expression pattern, and optionally a priority number that is used to resolve ambiguous
 matches: